EOSIO/eosio-java/README.md

 PushTransactionResponse pushTransactionResponse = processor.signAndBroadcast();
 ```

+## Android Example App

+If you'd like to see EOSIO SDK for Java in action, check out our open source [Android Example App](https://github.com/EOSIO/eosio-java-android-example-app) --a working application that fetches an account's token balance and pushes a transfer action.

 ## Provider Interface Architecture

 The core EOSIO SDK for Java library uses a provider-interface-driven architecture to provide maximum flexibility in a variety of environments and use cases. `TransactionSession` and `TransactionProcessor` leverages those providers to prepare and process transactions.
 EOSIO SDK for Java exposes four interfaces.
 You, the developer, get to choose which conforming implementations to use.